Text-CARD/text-card.github.io/index.md

 </div>

 <p align="justify">
-<b>Figure 3:</b>: Visualization of the proposed Window-OCR Captioner.
-We aggregrate different kinds of scene texts appearing within a window length of ∆t into a single caption to reduce the feature length from N in previous works (e.g., StarVR[1]) to 1.
+<b>Figure 3:</b> Visualization of the proposed Window-OCR Captioner.
+We aggregrate different kinds of scene texts appearing within a window length of ∆t into a single caption to reduce the feature length from N in previous works (e.g., StarVR[52]) to 1.
 </p>

-[1] Weijia Wu, Yuzhong Zhao, Zhuang Li, Jiahong Li, Hong Zhou, Mike Zheng Shou, and Xiang Bai.
-A large cross- modal video retrieval dataset with reading comprehension.
-Pattern Recognition, 157:110818, 2025.

 <!-- <div style="display: flex; justify-content: space-between;">
     <figure>